AndrewConway/ConcreteSTV/act/CasualVacanciesAmbiguities.md

 The ACT counting legislation is generally well written and unambiguous.
 Indeed it is better in this regard than most such legislation in Australia IMO.
-However the ACT casual vacancy legislation is significantly more ambiguous.
+However the ACT casual vacancy legislation is significantly more ambiguous, although one can reasonably easily make a reasonable choice of interpretations.

 My thoughts and implementation decisions are documented below.
 The references below are to the Electoral Act 1992, Schedule 4.
 Part 4.3 is specific to the casual vacancies, and references to section 11-17 refer to it, earlier sections to the general legislation in part 4.1 and 4.2.

+Remember I am not a lawyer; these are just my rather pedantic thoughts as a reader of English.

 ## Section 12 Quota ambiguity.